An unusual use for a winter root vegetable

 Parsnip crisps (optional)

-Grease and line two 18cm round cake tins and turn the oven down to 170C.
+Grease and line 2 x 18cm round cake tins and turn the oven down to 170C.

 Beat together the mascarpone, icing sugar and 2 tbsp honey until just combined, smooth and thick.
 Spread 1-2 tbsp honey onto each sponge, then the mascarpone on top of one.
 Put the other sponge, honey-side down, on top of the mascarpone and dust the top of the cake with a little icing sugar.
 Top with parsnip crisps, if using.